liwen611/SWE-Quiz_Solution/README.md

 # SWE-Quiz_Solution
 Spent a month practicing for my technical interview.
-Solve a few puzzles in Python and a few more in R. Hopefully this would be helpful to someone or me!
+Solve a few puzzles in Python and a few more in R. Hopefully this would be helpful someday to someone or myself!